During the test run, you can add widgets from the gallery to the dashboard to display real-time data detailing the results of your load test.

 - Click in the widget header to save the snapshot.

-For details on viewing and configuring snapshots, see Custom snapshot in Reports.
+For details on viewing and configuring snapshots, see Preview the snapshot in the report.

 To change the number of running Vusers during a test run: